deepflowio/deepflow/server/agent_config/README.md

 Maximum supported value is typically 16 and must not exceed the number of logical CPU cores.
-Specifically, use `ethtool -l <iface>` to check the current configuration.
+Specifically, use `ethtool -l <iface>` to check the current configuration and adjust to an appropriate value based on your workload.

 When XDP CPU redirect is enabled, it is recommended to set this to 1.
 0 (default) means keep the original state and ignore this setting.